ShayGali/Create_Schedule/README.md

 so I wrote this small project to help me with that.

-In this project I convert the pdf file to csv file, and then I display it in a calendar format.
+In this project, I convert the pdf file to csv file, and then I display it in a calendar format.

 | original                         | output                             |
 |----------------------------------|------------------------------------|